 The private bathroom has luxurious tiles, just like what you see in their common areas and the lobby.
 Local Greek bath and body products are provided and they smell so good!

-They serve a scrumptious American and Greek breakfast for all guests – don’t forget to try to the local donuts, loukoumades — they’re phenomenal!
+They serve a scrumptious American and Greek breakfast for all guests – don’t forget to try the local donuts, loukoumades — they’re phenomenal!

 Siora Vittoria Boutique Hotel